Back to blog

 Companies Using It: Airbnb, Shopify, Hulu

-Ruby, along with its popular web framework Ruby on Rails, is known for being developer-friendly and efficient.
-Ruby on Rails emphasizes convention over configuration, meaning that developers can quickly build web applications without getting bogged down in technical details.
-This makes Ruby a favorite for startups that need to develop a Minimum Viable Product (MVP) quickly.
-Companies like Airbnb and Shopify started with Ruby on Rails, enabling them to iterate rapidly on their platforms as they scaled.
+Ruby, along with its popular framework Ruby on Rails, is known for being developer-friendly and efficient.
+Ruby on Rails favors convention over configuration.
+This means developers can quickly build web apps without getting stuck in technical details.
+That makes Ruby a favorite for startups that need to build an MVP fast.
+Companies like Airbnb and Shopify started with Ruby on Rails.
+It helped them iterate rapidly on their platforms as they scaled.

-Why Learn Ruby?: Ruby is an excellent choice if you’re looking to break into web development or want to work in a startup environment.
-Its fast development cycle makes it ideal for building web applications quickly, without compromising on scalability.
+Why Learn Ruby?: Ruby is an excellent choice for breaking into web development or working in a startup.
+Its fast development cycle makes it ideal for building web apps quickly without losing scalability.

 6. Swift: Best for iOS and macOS Development